Country Profile: Dominican Republic

 Energy

 Electricity access in the Dominican Republic is robust, with 98.1% of the population having access as of 2022.
-The country relies heavily on fossil fuels for energy production, comprising 82.7% of its installed capacity.
+The primary sources of electricity generation include fossil fuels (82.7%) and renewable sources such as solar and wind.

 Environment